-There are different stages of weaving a saree.
-The first is preparing the yarn.
+There are different stages of making the saree.
+The first of this is preparing the yarn.
 Silk yarn is wound on a bobbin.
 These yarns are then marked with the design.
-These markings of the designs help the weaver to identify what colours need to be dyed into which part of the yarn.
+These markings of the designs help them to identify what colours need to be dyed into which part of the yarn.
 Dyeing the yarn is a long repeated process.
-Each colour needs to be dyed separately and dried one after the other.
+Each colour needs to be done separately and dried one after the other.
 Only when the colouring is completed, the thread can be used for weaving.